Q. Where do I start?

-A: The Department of Music offers a wide variety of ensembles ( vocal and instrumental ) that are open to all CWRU affiliated students regardless of major.
-The Ensembles webpage will give more specific information about what groups are available and how to join.
+A: The Department of Music offers a wide variety of academic Ensembles that are open to all CWRU students regardless of major.
+There are also several performance-based student organizations on campus, including Footlighters (musical theater), and Pep Band (sub-group of marching band).

 Q: Do ensembles require an audition?